 Suffering is at far too high a level throughout the industry (watch the DOCO film featuring Natalie Portman).

 But the response from Australians – at all levels of influence – was solidly AGAINST the Vegan groups’ extremist approaches.
-There was so much push-back to their radicalised messages – and traffic stopping antics – they lost a lot of potential support for their concerns.
-Not to mention, they fed RIGHT into the stereotypes and viewpoints of the conservative shock-jocks and died-in-died-wool-politicians who recognise CLEARLY that farmer support, and economic considerations, is far more ingrained in Australia’s culture than animal rights will ever be in any of our lifetimes.
+There was so much push-back to their radicalized messages – and traffic-stopping antics – they lost a lot of potential support for their concerns.
+Not to mention, they fed RIGHT into the stereotypes and viewpoints of the conservative shock-jocks and died-in-died-wool-politicians who recognize CLEARLY that farmer support, and economic considerations is far more ingrained in Australia’s culture than animal rights will ever be in any of our lifetimes.

 Why did they lose so much potential public support?

 - One, because it was an extreme, ill-conceived approach.

 - Two, because there are other ways in which to inspire change, versus demand a cultural change so huge there is zero chance of it happening in one generation’s time (if it was, I’d be in there, helping).

 - Three, because they never had much support, to begin with, and that’s partially due to people closing their eyes and ears, partially due to cover-ups in related industries, and partially due to the fact they never learned how to master influential communication skills.